Creams-Quad/bounty-back/README.md

        }

   - GET
-    - description: return a comment from comments table on an given id
+    - description: Return a comment from comments table on an given id
     - status code:(200)
-    - description: return data from database
     - no JSON input
     - Example output
        ```JSON